 He demanded that I delay the PIP. . ..

 I couldn’t. . ..
 I wouldn’t. . ..
 We’d put plans in place before, but he hadn’t acted on them.
-I listed a number of other performance-related issues and said no.
+I listed several other performance-related issues and said no.

 Frustrated, he said, “This is the first job I’ve had where if I didn’t get along with people, I could still do well at my job.
 I feel like such a failure.”

 I was moved by Steve’s emotions. . ..
 I’d come to like Steve very much and knew he tried very hard.
-I wanted to encourage him amid another tough circumstance yet be real with him like I’d always been.
+I wanted to encourage him amid another challenging circumstance yet be honest with him like I’d always been.

 To make a long story short, Steve didn’t make it successfully through the PIP process and was about to be let go.